zpoley/json-command/README.md

     -e "js expression"    execute arbitrary js in the context of each object.

+    -i                    use node's sys.inspect instead of JSON.stringify.

+    -H                    print headers, if they are supplied.
+Useful for output from curl -i.

 ## Fields

 any number of fields can be specified to be printed from each json object.